synthethereum/seth/README.md

 The SynthETH token underpins the ecosystem with a **fixed, immutable supply of 40M sETH**.

+# Security Notice

+Synth sETH is a clean ERC-20 utility token with no minting, no transfer restrictions, and no privileged owner logic.
+The contract is fully verified and not a honeypot.

 ## 🏦 1.
 Instant Locked Liquidity — 20,000,000 sETH (50%)
 Locked permanently to support stability, deep liquidity, AMM pools, and future staking.